Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     alfresco.suggestable.property.3={http://www.alfresco.org/model/content/1.0}content
     ```

-    > **Note:** The spell check functionality does not work with Alfresco Search and Insight Engine when suggestion is enabled.
+    > **Note:** The spell check functionality does not work with Search and Insight Engine when suggestion is enabled.

-5. To secure access to Alfresco Search and Insight Engine, you must create a new set of keystores and keys.
+5. To secure access to Search and Insight Engine, you must create a new set of keystores and keys.

     1. Generate secure keys specific to your Alfresco installation.
 For more information, see [Secure Keys]({% link insight-engine/latest/config/keys/index.md %}#generating-secure-keys-for-ssl-communication).